refp16/refp16.github.io/_posts/2013-10-15-stata-and-the-bysort-command.md

     list, sepby(firm)

 This alternative presents _diff_ **without** the parenthesis.
-As before, we are sorting _firm_ _diff_ but we are also dropping observations using groups made by these two variables.
+As before, we are sorting _firm_ _diff_ but we are also dropping observations grouped by these two variables.
 Unlike the previous cases where the `drop` applies to groups of _firms_, effectively ridding all observations of a firm with jumps, here we delete only those observations of a firm that comply with the `if` condition individually.
-Potentially, we are leaving behind observations that belong to firms with jumps.
+Potentially, we are leaving behind observations that belong to firms with gaps.

 The following result confirms this: